ddbj/www/_metabobank/metadata-e.md

 : Type of guard column used.

 [Parameter Value\[Column model 1\]](#Column_model_1)<a name="Column_model_1"></a>
-: TBD
+: Column model of first GCGC assay.

 [Parameter Value\[Column type 1\]](#Column_type_1)<a name="Column_type_1"></a>
-: Type or phase of column used.
+: Column type of first GCGC assay.

 [Parameter Value\[Column model 2\]](#Column_model_2)<a name="Column_model_2"></a>
-: TBD
+: Column model of second GCGC assay.

 [Parameter Value\[Column type 2\]](#Column_type_2)<a name="Column_type_2"></a>
-: TBD
+: Column type of second GCGC assay.

 [Parameter Value\[Detector\]](#Detector_Ch)<a name="Detector_Ch"></a>
-: TBD
+:

 [Parameter Value\[Signal range\]](#Signal_range)<a name="Signal_range"></a>
-: TBD
+:

 [Parameter Value\[Resolution\]](#Resolution)<a name="Resolution"></a>
-: TBD
+:

 [Parameter Value\[Temperature\]](#Temperature)<a name="Temperature"></a>
-: TBD
+:

 [Parameter Value\[Scan polarity\]](#Scan_polarity)<a name="Scan_polarity"></a>
 : 'positive', 'negative' or 'alternating'